 Harvard Business Review recently found more than 50 percent of college graduates, regardless of major, will work in sales at some point.

-Gartner also found that 80 percent of business majors will working in a selling role at some point in their career.
+Gartner also found that 80 percent of business majors will work in a selling role at some point in their career.

 The sales program at the Warrington College of Business is built around two important areas – the curricular and the extracurricular.